logicalclocks/feature-store-api/docs/integrations/storage-connectors/snowflake.md

 * "table": "CUSTOMER_CHURN"

 There are two options available for authentication.
 The first option is to configure a username and a password.
 The second option is to use an OAuth token.
-See [Configure Snowflake OAuth] (https://docs.snowflake.com/en/user-guide/oauth-custom.html) for instruction on how to configure OAuth support for snowflake, and [Using External OAuth] (https://docs.snowflake.com/en/user-guide/spark-connector-use.html#using-external-oauth) on how you can use External OAuth to authenticate to Snowflake.
+See [Configure Snowflake OAuth](https://docs.snowflake.com/en/user-guide/oauth-custom.html) for instruction on how to configure OAuth support for snowflake, and [Using External OAuth](https://docs.snowflake.com/en/user-guide/spark-connector-use.html#using-external-oauth) on how you can use External OAuth to authenticate to Snowflake.

 With regards to the database driver, the library to interact with Snowflake *is not* included in Hopsworks - you need to upload the driver yourself.
-First, you need to [download the jdbc driver](https://repo1.maven.org/maven2/net/snowflake/snowflake-jdbc/) and to use snowflake as the data source in spark [ the snowflake spark connector] (https://docs.snowflake.com/en/user-guide/spark-connector-install.html).
+First, you need to [download the jdbc driver](https://repo1.maven.org/maven2/net/snowflake/snowflake-jdbc) and to use snowflake as the data source in spark [the snowflake spark connector](https://docs.snowflake.com/en/user-guide/spark-connector-install.html).

 <p align="center">
   <figure>